 It was the worst day of my life—the day of my son’s open-heart surgery.
 Anthony, my firstborn, needed surgery at two years old to repair a heart defect.

-After he went in for surgery, my husband and I went to the mall to buy a gift.
-I called to see if our monthly check had arrived at his request.
+After his surgery, my husband and I went to the mall to buy a gift.
+I called to see if our monthly check had arrived, as he requested.

 It didn’t!